haleyclancyinyart/Haley_Clancy_Inyart/README.md

 # haley-portfolio
-# Haley Clancy Inyart Portfolio
+# Haley Clancy Inyart

-Welcome to the portfolio website of **Haley Clancy Inyart**.
-This website is designed to showcase my creative journey through art and design.
-Here, I blend creativity with storytelling to share my artwork and experiences with the world.
+Haley Clancy Inyart received her MFA in Drawing from the University of  Arkansas - Fayetteville and her BFA in Drawing at Southern Illinois University Edwardsville.
+Haley has been included in many group, juried and invitational exhibitions across the United States and recent solo exhibitions include: 211 South Gallery in Bentonville, AR, Wild Arts Collective in New Platz, NY and Dayman Art Gallery in Owensboro, KY.

 ## Website Overview